 At approximately 03:00, a police van similar in size to a Mercedes Sprinter, drove into the police station.
 The transit group were told to line up and enter the vehicle.
 As they climbed into the van’s rear, they were beaten with batons and kicked “to speed up the process.”
 The van’s interior was divided into two sections with a tight wire mesh.
 The entire group had to cram into one of these sections such that there was very little space.
 There were no windows in the van.

 The van was driven by Hungarian police officers.
 The respondent said that the private security officers remained at the train station in Kelebia (Hungary).
 The drive lasted some 20 minutes during which the driver accelerated and slowed down rapidly and also swerved left and right.
 The reckless driving caused fear and minor injuries to the transit group.

 The van stopped by a “door” at the Hungarian-Serbian border fence.
 The transit group was ordered out of the vehicle and the door to a road in the middle of the fence structure was opened by Hungarian police officers.
 More pictures of the Afghan men were taken by Hungarian police officers, and a door to the Serbian side was opened by the Hungarian officers.
 An unidentified number of Serbian police officers were present on the Serbian side.
 They did not protest against the transit group entering Serbian territory.

 The transit group proceeded to walk into Serbia towards the town of Subotica.
 One man’s feet were injured so badly that he could not walk on his own and had to be carried by other members of the transit group.
 As the men entered Kelebija (Serbia), they called a taxi for that man which brought him back to Subotica.
 The others kept walking for approximately four hours until they reached Subotica.

 “We walked without shoes for four hours.”

-In the following days, several of the men had to take pain killer because of their injuries, and some of them could still barely walk at the time of this report being recorded, despite that being three days after the event.
+In the following days, several of the men had to take pain killers because of their injuries, and some of them could still barely walk at the time of this report being recorded, despite that being three days after the event.